Chamaxonline/cat_fact/README.md

 # cat_fact
-This solution contains Dotnet Core API and Next Js frontend end application.
+This solution contains Dotnet Core Web API and Next Js frontend end application.
 ## Dotnet Core API
 API solution has two main layers Web API & class library.
 API is having one controller with only one endpoint.
 Controller calls the client service to get real-time data from third-party API.